Pelosi speaks to dissonance

 the nation.

-successful in winning back congress.
+are successful in winning back congress.
+With two years before

-US voters return to the polls to elect a new president, the Democratic
+US voters return to the polls to elect a new President, the Democratic

 Party could muster enough congressional support for impeachment